 ---|---|---|---|---|---|---|---|

-[19-JUL-23] The A3048 input usually consists of a 100-nF capacitor in series with a 10 MΩ resistor.
+[25-SEP-24] The A3048 input usually consists of a 100-nF capacitor in series with a 10 MΩ resistor.
 These together form a high-pass filter with cut-off frequency 0.16 Hz.
 The A3048 amplifier provides gain of ×100, another high-pass filter, and a three-pole low-pass filter.
 We can remove the two high-pass filters by replacing the 100-nF input capacitor and another 10-μF capacitor in the amplifier with resistors.
 With no high-pass filter, the amplifier's pass-band extends down to 0.0 Hz.
 We configure the low-pass filter with corner frequency 20, 40, 80, 160, 320, or 620 Hz.
 These frequencies are matched with sampling rates 64, 128, 256, 512, 1024, and 2048 SPS respectively.
-The figure below shows the frequency response of twenty-two A3028S2 transmitters as recorded during our Quality Control Two (QC2) tests.
+The figure below shows the frequency response of a batch of twenty-two A3028S2 transmitters recorded during Quality Control Two (QC2).
+You will find a database of such plots here.
+We send such plots along with each batch of transmitters we ship.

 We measure the electrical noise on the A3048 input by placing the entire transmitter in water and letting it settle for a few minutes.
 Typical noise for an A3048S2 with 80-Hz bandwidth is 5 μV rms.
 The figure below shows the spectrum of electrical noise for a batch of A3048S2s.